 Kale is the star of this chimichurri.
 What makes this uncooked sauce stunning; the marrying of the flavors.

 - Red Pepper Flakes

 - Coconut or Olive Oil

-Place all these extraordinary ingredient into a food processor or blender.
-Pulse the ingredients until they form a medium to fine chop.
+Place all these extraordinary ingredients into a food processor or blender.
+Pulse the ingredients until they form a medium to a fine chop.

 This is not your everyday side, but that doesn’t mean you won’t make it a staple.
 Pair with any main that your heart desires.
 Great with a hearty barbecue, holiday main, or everyday meal that could use some color.
 Enjoy!

 Have some fun in the kitchen and don’t take yourself too seriously.
 Subscribe, share, and let me know how “YOU” made it your own.
 I look forward to your positive comments and suggestions.

 - 4 cups Kale washed